A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Manifest networks in a behavioral setting

 \begin{exam} Consider the interconnected system \eqref{eq:exam1} of $4$ components and its incidence matrix \eqref{eq:Sexam}.
 The incidence matrix leads to a signal graph $(\mathcal{V},\mathcal{E})$, with $\mathcal{V} = \mathbb{I}_4$ and the multiset $\mathcal{E} = \{ \mathbb{I}_3, \{2,4\}, \{3,4\},\{3,4\} \}.$ The signal graph $\mathcal{G}(S)$ is shown in Fig.~\ref{fig:exam0}(a), where we label vertex $i$ as $w_i$ equivalently, and each net represents one row of $S$ and thus a component $\Sigma_i$.
 A net is visualized as a cluster in the signal graph, while a two-vertex net can also be visualized as an undirected edge.
 Note that the net $\{3,4\}$ appears twice in $\mathcal{E}$ due to the last two identical rows in \eqref{eq:Sexam}.
 The system graph $\mathcal{G}(S^\top)$ has $\mathcal{V} = \mathbb{I}_4$ and $\mathcal{E} = \{ \{1\}, \{1,2 \}, \{1,3,4\},\{2,3,4\}\}$.
 It is visualized in Fig.~\ref{fig:exam0}(b), where we have labelled the vertex $i \in \mathcal{V}$ as $\Sigma_i$.
 The nets represent the rows of $S^\top $ and thus the signals.
 They are drawn as edges, following the conventional visualization in the behavioral theory \cite{willems1997interconnections, shali2022composition, steentjes2022canonical}.
 For example, the net $\{2,3,4\}$ represents the signal $w_4$ and is drawn as an edge connecting the components $\Sigma_2$, $\Sigma_3$, and $\Sigma_4$.

 \end{exam}

-As also shown in Section~\ref{sec:VARX}, the duality in Definition~\ref{def:SysSigGraph} is essential for understanding connections between graphical representations of different network models. \begin{rem} In \cite{chetty2015network}, relevant concepts called ``subsystem structure" and ``signal structure" are discussed, where the first one is associated with the state-space representation and the second one is associated with an external model containing transfer functions.
-By contrast, the system graph and signal graph in this work are two graphical representations of kernel representations of an interconnected system.
-Their connection is immediate due to the transpose operation of the incidence matrix. \end{rem}
+While block diagrams like system graphs and Fig.~\ref{fig:exam0}(b) are commonly used in systems and control theory, signal-based graphs like Fig.~\ref{fig:exam0}(a) are typically used in system identification \cite{shi2020generic} and machine learning \cite{hyvarinen2010estimation}.
+The duality in Definition~\ref{def:SysSigGraph} will be essential to connect the above different network models from various domains.
+A preliminary study of this direction will be given later in Section~\ref{sec:VARX}. \begin{rem} In \cite{chetty2015network}, relevant concepts called ``subsystem structure" and ``signal structure" are discussed, where the first one is associated with the state-space representation and the second one is associated with models containing transfer functions.
+By contrast, the dual graphs in this work are representations of kernel representations. \end{rem}